let's recode the science

 The goal of gene therapy is to treat diseases at the genetic level (the source).
-Gene therapy is a promising treatment option that is being studied for a number of diseases including inherited diseases and cancers.1
+Gene therapy is a promising treatment option that is being studied for a number of diseases including inherited diseases.1

 For over 100 years, scientists have studied the human body and the building blocks of DNA.3 With each mark of progress comes a better understanding of how our bodies work and how we may be able to keep them healthy and free from disease.

 Today, gene therapy continues to build on that strong foundation of DNA research.
 The technology of gene therapy targets disease at the genetic level by one or more of the following approaches1:

 - Adding new genes (gene addition)

 - Disruption or inactivation

 - Correction or insertion

 What are the potential risks of gene therapy?

 As with any treatment, there are risks associated with gene therapy.
 Risk depends on the type of gene therapy, type of vector, and administration method.
 Some risks can be serious.4 Potential risks of gene therapy include:4